-I have been taking seroquel 200mg at night to sleep and I want to get off of it.
-I was prescribed the vistril 50mg and it is not nearly enough...
-I am 45 200lbs..(another reason to get off of the seroquel) I need to adjust my dosage, I have an appt with my dr. but would like to have some more information to back myself up to raise the dosage, if that is possible. thank you.
+I have been taking Seroquel 200mg at night to sleep and I want to get off of it.
+I was prescribed the Vistril 50mg and it is not nearly enough...
+I am 45 200lbs..(another reason to get off of the Seroquel) I need to adjust my dosage, I have an appointment with my doctor but would like to have some more information to back myself up to raise the dosage, if that is possible. thank you.

 200 mg is a very high dosage and no amount of vistaril will be able to give you the same sedative effect.
 I doubt even a sleeping pill such as Ambien will do the trick.
 There is a muscle relaxant that has great side effect of acting like a sleeping pill.
 It'ls generic name is tizandine and you can take up to 8 mg per night.
 I believe that this will only help after you have been successfully titrated off of seroquel after a few months.